By Steve

 If you own an eligible 2011–2022 Hyundai or Kia vehicle and have not yet had the free zinc-reinforced ignition cylinder protector installed, contact your local dealer to schedule the free upgrade.
 Eligible consumers will have one year from the date of their notification to make an appointment.

-For questions about individual claims, contact the settlement administrator directly at Info@HyundaiTheftSettlement.com.
+For questions about individual claims, use the contact form on the official settlement website at HyundaiTheftSettlement.com or KiaTheftSettlement.com.

 Read the full breakdown of eligible vehicles and settlement benefits on OpenClassActions.com